-AI Workflow Automation: A Step-by-Step Implementation Guide
+Workflow Automation with AI: A Step-by-Step Implementation Guide

-How to identify the right workflows, choose the right tools, build the automation, and avoid the most common mistakes.
+What workflow automation is, where AI extends it beyond rule-based tools, and how to identify the right workflows, choose the right tools, build the automation, and avoid the most common mistakes.

 What AI Workflow Automation Actually Means